6. Release Procedure

 3. Perform any review of the artifacts created by the actions deemed necessary based on the changes included in the release

-4. Tag the release commit with the name vX.Y.Z and push.
+5. Create and publish a release with the correct tag vX.Y.Z and indicate if the release included changes to the C++ command line tools, the Python package, the R package, or some combination of these.
 This will trigger the test_py_sdist GitHub action, which builds the source distribution with the correct version identifier and tests it.

-5. Confirm that the action passed with no errors or warnings.
+6. Confirm that the action passed with no errors or warnings.
 Review the action’s log.

 7. Carry out all necessary checks for the different software products (see below).

-5.2.1.
+6.2.1.
 Command line tools

 1. Gatekeepers to follow installation guide to install and test the command line tools.
 This should include a review of the build logs and confirming correct logging of the new release version identifier.

-5.2.2.
+6.2.3.
 Python package

 Note